 Join us for guided conversations about the classic books you’ve always meant to read!

-Our Monday Evening Classics seminars take place on Mondays at 5 p.m. in our downtown Fairhaven location: 1106 Harris Ave, Suite 307.
+Monday Evening Classics seminars take place on Mondays at 5 p.m. in our downtown Fairhaven location: 1106 Harris Ave, Suite 307.
 The cost for each weekday seminar is ‘pay what you can’, so no one will be turned away for lack of funds.
 Please finish the assigned reading before class and come prepared with a short question about what you read.
 Click on the links below to register!

 Mondays 5-6:30 p.m.